 Fronds: Fronds grow 1 to 3 feet high.
 They are lanceolate in shape, broadest at or just below the middle and have pointed tips; sterile and fertile fronds look the same topside.
 The central rachis is smooth or with a few glandular hair.
 The stipe is smooth, greenish to reddish in color with scattered brown scales.
 Reddish coloration of the stems occurs sporadically within this genus and is no longer considered a separate variety of the genus.
+The reddish color seems to last until the fronds are fully developed.

 Pinnae: Each blade can have up to 30 to 40 pairs of pinnae (but usually fewer), which are narrow, pointed at the tip and if a stalk is present it is very short.
 They are arranged alternately on the rachis but closely spaced.

 Pinnules: Pinnules are variable in shape, with pointed or rounded tips, veins running to the margins, with the edges formed into deep lobes with toothed margins.
+When 2-pinnate pinnatifid, the pinnatifid pinnules will be at the tips of the upper pinnae.

 Fertility: The sori are of various shapes, generally straight, but not round.
 Some can be horseshoe shape, some elongated and they can have fine hair.
 The indusia are attached lengthwise on one side only and have an irregularly toothed edge which the sori, at maturity, appear to push backward.

 Fiddleheads: Fiddleheads arise early in the spring and have tan-brown scales which remain on the stipe during the season.
+Coloration can be green to reddish.

 Habitat: Lady Fern grows best in rich, moist, neutral to acidic soil in partial to full shade.
 Plants in full sun will not do well unless the soil is constantly wet.
 Clumps can be readily divided in spring or fall.
 Tattered fronds can be cut off and new ones will grow.
 There are a number of cultivars available from the nursery trade.